Document

 Which bank is best for fixed deposit?

 Every bank offers a different rate of interest depending on the time of the FD.
-The bank that offers a high rate of interest for the year you want to do an FD, is the best bank for opening an FD.
-Compare the interest rates of different banks from the link given here and opt for the bank offering the highest interest rate – https://cleartax.in/s/fd-fixed-deposit-interest-rates#top
+The bank that offers a high rate of FD interest for the tenure that you want to invest in, is the best bank for opening an FD.
+Compare the interest rates of different banks and opt for the bank offering the highest interest rate for the tenure that you want to invest in an FD.

 How to calculate fixed deposit interest?